 But consider this.
 In 2013, Gartner announced that it was retiring the Marketscope for IT Asset Management (basically a Magic Quadrant by another name), citing a lack of innovation and market growth as the reason for there being no point in continuing the exercise.
 Another reason given was that the ITAM market was actually in decline, slipping from $452 million in 2010 to $445 million in 2011.
 The SAM market is looking far more buoyant.” – Snow Software

 The Validity of Gartner’s Argument Against Having a SAM Magic Quadrant

 Is this proposal by Gartner credible?

 Let us take the innovation argument first.

 - The Lack of Innovation Argument: Would the level of innovation in a category of enterprise software be a reason to stop coverage of a category?
 It would merely mean less work for Gartner.
 That is less work to cover the new “innovations” that are added to the software.
 It seems unlikely that this is the real reason.
 Secondly, even if it were true, is this a good reason to stop covering a software category?
-Is the question of the value of the software how much the SAM software vendors are adding to the software every year (i.e., the degree of “innovation”), or is the question instead of how much the customer can save money and optimize their licenses?
-That is, is innovation the reasons software should be purchased, and software categories covered, or the value add of the software?
+Is the question of the software’s value how much the SAM software vendors add to the software every year (i.e., the degree of “innovation”), or is the question instead of how much the customer can save money optimize their licenses?
+Is innovation the reasons software should be purchased, software categories covered, or its value add?
 Gartner seems to imply that it is the former.